trailheadapps/redwoods-insurance/README.md

 sfdx force:auth:web:login -d -a devHub
 ```

-3. cd to Salesforce Org Setup folder in a command line:
+3. cd to redwoods-insurance-salesforce folder in a command line:

 ```
 cd Salesforce\ Org\ Setup